aalfiann/parallel-http-request/README.md

 There is several feature which is not posible to do with multiple request.

 - `oAuth` - Sets oauth, list of oauth credentials, on Request.options based on given object.
-- `jar`: (Object) - Creates a container to store multiple cookies, i.e. a cookie jar.
+- `jar` - Creates a container to store multiple cookies, i.e. a cookie jar.
 - `part` - Still `Experimental`; Similiar to request multipart.
 - `then` - promise function.
 - `pool` - Single request; for socket connection which is use for single connection.